openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 **These APIs should not be used in a production deployment of an application using OpenThread.**

-For example, the `otThreadSetRouterSelectionJitter` function adjusts the time (in seconds) that it takes for an End Device to promote itself to a Router.
+For example, the `otThreadSetRouterSelectionJitter` function adjusts the time (in seconds) that it takes for an End Device to promote itself to a Mesh Extender.
 The default for this value is 120, per the Thread Specification.
 For ease of use in this Codelab, we're going to change it to 20, so you don't have to wait very long for a Thread node to change roles.

-Note: MTD devices do not become routers, and support for a function like `otThreadSetRouterSelectionJitter` is not included in an MTD build.
+Note: MTD devices do not become Mesh Extenders, and support for a function like `otThreadSetRouterSelectionJitter` is not included in an MTD build.
 Later we need to specify CMake option `-DOT_MTD=OFF`, otherwise we will encounter a build failure.

 You can confirm this by looking at the `otThreadSetRouterSelectionJitter` function definition, which is contained within a preprocessor directive of